 Another state-specific directory, the California School Directory, has information about private and public schools in the Golden state.
 This directory also comes in an app format for easier use on a mobile device.
 The CSD website is the first result for the search term “school directory California.”

-Accumulating citations, managing your GMB profile, and learning best SEO practices is a lot to juggle.
+Accumulating citations, managing your GMB profile, and learning best education SEO practices is a lot to juggle.
 If you want your school to stand out but need a helping hand, consider bringing on an SEO agency.
 An agency has expert knowledge in the technical aspects of SEO and understands how to apply these to enhance your digital presence.